-- Eliminate New York’s current ban on most abortions after 24 weeks of pregnancy, allowing abortion for any reason, at any time, and by any means in our state;
+- It eliminated New York’s ban on most abortions after 24 weeks of pregnancy, allowing abortion for any reason, at any time, and by any means in our state;

-- Legalize infanticide by removing the duty in current law for health providers to provide medical care to any infant who is born alive during an abortion.
+- It legalized infanticide by removing the legal obligation for health providers to provide medical care to any infant who is accidentally born alive during an abortion.

-New Yorkers for Life remains committed to challenging the Governor’s abortion expansion agenda, no matter what form it might take.
+While this may be the law in the Empire State, New Yorkers for Life remains committed to ensuring that vulnerable women faced with unplanned pregnancies have the support and resources they need to bear new life.
+We aim to make abortion unthinkable.
 We are a diverse, statewide coalition formed to protect and respect women, children and all innocent human lives from the first moment of their creation to their natural end.
-Here’s a bit of our history.